-The Design Guidelines represent a set of best practices for owners of historic properties that will guide them in meeting the criteria of the Secretary of the Interior's Standards for the Treatment of Historic Properties, which will allow the properties to be eligible to receive tax credits and potential grants for exterior renovations.
+The Design Guidelines represent a set of best practices for owners of historic properties that will guide them in meeting the criteria of the Secretary of the Interior's Standards for the Rehabilitation of Historic Properties, which will allow the properties to be eligible to receive state funding, tax credits, and potential grants for exterior renovations.
+Additionally, application of the Secretary's Standards will help maintain a sense of historic place and character for Uptown, which may help to preserve property values in the district.